 TrendSpider's Strategy Tester provides in-depth analytical data to help you assess the performance of your strategies.
-Each chart on yoru Strategy Tester is capable of telling you a lot about different aspects of behavior of your strategy.
+Each chart on your Strategy Tester is capable of telling you a lot about different aspects of the behavior of your strategy.

 Price Behavior Explorer